Global coronavirus battle rages on amid ‘glimmers of hope’

 But Mayor Mike Duggan on Tuesday reported what he called “the first glimmer of light” — indications that social distancing was slowing the city’s death rate.

-He seemed to channel Winston Churchill in both his candor and reassurance.
+He seemed to channel Winston Churchill in both his candour and reassurance.

 “We’re going to lose a lot of our neighbors in the coming days,” Detroit’s mayor said.
 “It’s going to get worse before it gets better.
 But we can beat this if we keep doing what we’re doing.”